Valencia High School (Santa Clarita, California)

 Valencia High School is a public secondary school located in the neighborhood of Valencia in the city of Santa Clarita, California, United States.
 It is a part of the William S. Hart Union High School District.

 Valencia High School is ranked in Newsweek's 2012 list of America's Best High Schools.
 The list is based on six components provided by school administrators: graduation rate (25 percent), college matriculation rate (25 percent), AP/IB/AICE tests taken per student (25 percent), average SAT/ACT scores (10 percent), average AP/IB/AICE scores (10 percent), and AP courses offered per student (5 percent).

 History

 Valencia High School opened on September 1, 1994.
 The school received its first full accreditation from WASC in 1998.
 In 2001, Dr. Paul A. Priesz was named California Principal of the Year.
 This was the year that Valencia High School's student population reached over 3,500 students.

 Controversies

-In 2008 four Valencia highschool students reached a settlement for $300,000 over racial discrimination.
+In 2008 four Valencia high school students reached a settlement for $300,000 over racial discrimination.

 In 2020 during quarantine Principal Stephen Ford resigned after a petition received 600 signatures in response to Ford comparing wearing masks to the Holocaust.

-On March 15, 2023 a student was caught on video driving around the school parking lot and singing "I don't like n-".
+On March 15, 2023, a student was caught on video driving around the school parking lot and singing "I don't like n-".
 This video sparked outrage from the NAACP and representatives from the William S. Hart School District.